Navigation überspringen

 Is the objection effective in any case?

-Yes, anyone who has objected will receive a confirmation directly as a pop-up in the app or by email.
+Yes.
+Anyone who has objected will receive confirmation directly as a pop-up in the app or by email.
 The objection is then effective.
+However, it is limited to future AI training and therefore does not affect the use of your data for AI training between May 27, 2025, and the date of the objection.

 If I have several accounts, do I have to object to each network individually?